This page is a detailed guide to finding and downloading historical data such as daily stock prices or index values from Yahoo Finance.

 Type this URL in your browser address bar (or use the link directly):

-Replace “MSFT” with the symbol you are looking for, obviously.
+Replace "MSFT" with the symbol you are looking for.

 Preparing the Historical Data

-Once you get to the right symbol’s main page, it should look like this (I’ll continue with the Microsoft stock example):
+Once you get to the right symbol's main page, it should look like this (we will continue with the Microsoft stock example):

 The website will offer a CSV file, usually named table.csv, which you can either save to your computer or immediately open.